RaysceneNS/rayscenens.github.io/_posts/2020-01-13-PowerAutomate-Pass-Parameters.md

 ---
+title: "Passing parameters to Power Automate from CanvasApp"
 tags: [Power Apps,Power Automate]
 ---

-# Passing parameters to Power Automate from CanvasApp

 Recently while developing a CanvasApp using the Microsoft Power Platform I came across an error message at the point that I was calling a Power Automate workflow.
 The workflow had been working up until this point but I added a new parameter, and now things weren't working.